KBaldwin2/portfolio/_posts/trailcollectiv.md

 ---
 title: "Trail Collectiv"
 excerpt: "Mobile application for a startup trying to make hiking and the outdoors more accessible to families.
-Technologies used: Amazon Web Services, NodeJS, React Native, PostgreSQl."
+Technologies used: Amazon Web Services, NodeJS, React Native, PostgreSQL."
 coverImage: "/assets/blog/trailcollectiv/cover.jpg"
 date: "2023-02-16T05:35:07.322Z"
 author: